top of page

 Right to Freedom from Abuse, Financial or other Exploitation, Retaliation, Humiliation, and Neglect

 New Horizons will ensure that the person served is protected from physical, sexual, psychological, and fiduciary abuse; harassment and physical punishment; and humiliating, threatening, or exploiting actions by our staff while receiving services from our agency.
 Sexual abuse or harassment may include any gestures, verbal or physical, that reference sexual acts or sexuality or objectify the individual sexually.
-Fiduciary abuse refers to any exploitation of the persons served for financial gain and could include misuse of the funds of the person served or taking advantage of the provider relationship with the person served.
+Fiduciary abuse refers to any exploitation of the persons served for financial gain and could include misuse of the funds of the person served or taking advantage of the provider's relationship with the person served.

 Substance Abuse Services Rights